If I asked you to name the largest city in the world around the year 1700, I wonder where you might suggest. London? Paris? Beijing? Cairo?

 Temple Fees in Ayutthaya

-The majority of the temples in Ayutthaya have an entry fee, which is paid at the temple entrance.
-The exception to this rule is active temples, like Wat Buddhaisawan, which doesn’t have an entry fee.
+The majority of the temples in the historical park have an entry fee, paid at each temple’s entrance.
+The exception is active temples (Wat Phutthaisawan, Wihan Phra Mongkhon Bophit), which are free to enter.

 - Wat Phra Si Sanphet